WalletScrutiny/WalletScrutinyCom/_hardware/slimtech.cryptolite.md

 ## Analysis

 This product is clearly discontinued.
-NFC cards usually have a companion app to access the data in the card.
-Since the product was launched quite some time ago in 2018, information about this has been sparse.
-We could not locate the app, but logic dictates that in order to access the data through NFC, an NFC reader or an NFC-enabled device should be able to access private key information through software designed for this.
 From the pictures, we can see that the card **does not have a display or buttons** for users to interface with.